jstat/jstat/README.md

 jStat provides native javascript implementations of statistical functions.
 Full details are available in the [docs](https://jstat.github.io/all.html). jStat provides more functions than most libraries, including the weibull, cauchy, poisson, hypergeometric, and beta distributions.
 For most distributions, jStat provides the pdf, cdf, inverse, mean, mode, variance, and a sample function, allowing for more complex calculations.

+**NOTICE:** The previous case sensitive `jStat` module will no longer be updated.
+Instead use the all lowercase `jstat` when doing an `npm install` or similar.

 Using jStat in a Browser
 ------------------------

 jStat can be used in the browser.
 The `jStat` object will be added to the window.
 For example:

 ```
 <script src="components/jstat.js"></script> <!-- include jStat, from the CDN or otherwise -->